fremag/PovSharp/README.md

 C# wrapper for [Pov Ray](http://www.povray.org)

-Pov-Ray has its own [Scene Description Language](http://www.povray.org/documentation/3.7.0/r3_3.html#r3_3) Unfortunately, I couldn't find a modern editors to edit scenes.
+Pov-Ray has its own [Scene Description Language](http://www.povray.org/documentation/3.7.0/r3_3.html#r3_3) Unfortunately, I couldn't find a modern editor to write scenes.

 Modern = auto completion, refactoring (rename objects for instance), code navigation, find object references.

-I can't write such an editor but I now Visual Code exists for both Windows and Linux.
+I can't write such an editor but I know Visual Code exists for both Windows and Linux.
-But there is no extensions for PovRay (and I can't write one myself)
+But there is no extension for PovRay (and I can't write one myself)

 So I decided to use Visual Code to edit C# and wrap SDL objects in C#.